rust-lang/log/rfcs/0000-structured-logging.md

 Values captured from any one supported framework can be represented by any other.
 That means a value can be captured by `sval` can be consumed by `serde`, with its underlying structure retained.
 This is done through an internal one-to-one integration from each framework to each other framework.

+The choice of `sval` as a supported framework is because it's purpose-built for serializing values in structured logging.
+The choice of `serde` as a supported framework is because it's the de-facto standard in the Rust ecosystem and already used within `log`.

 ### Drawbacks

 The one-to-one bridge between serialization frameworks within `log` makes the effort needed to support them increase exponentially with each addition, and discourages it from supporting more than a few.